paulkernfeld/burn-stream/README.md

 Getting started
 ---------------
+### Installing
+You may have trouble building [node-webrtc](http://js-platform.github.io/node-webrtc/) on your system.
+The [github issues](https://github.com/js-platform/node-webrtc/issues) may be of help.

 ### Reading
 Here's a simple example that will log out messages from the demo burn stream on the Bitcoin testnet.
 See `example.js` for a more verbose version of this script.